googleapis/google-cloud-dotnet/PROCESSES.md

     Alternatively, create the commit manually, including one line per package of the form `- Release XYZ version ABC`.

-6. Run `./prepare-release push` to push the current branch and create a pull request with the `autorelease: pending` tag.
+6. Run `./prepare-release.sh push` to push the current branch and create a pull request with the `autorelease: pending` tag.
 Note that this checks that there are no project references from APIs being released now to APIs that *aren't* being released.
 Without this check, it's possible for a released version to depend on unreleased changes.
 This uses the `GITHUB_ACCESS_TOKEN` environment variable to authenticate with the API, so make this is set beforehand.
+The access token should include the `repo` scope.

 Sample session when releasing Google.Cloud.Speech.V1: